 The term “Rule with your head, not your heart” is one I have heard a lot.
 As difficult as it may be, this pup’s life is ultimately in your hands and you have to decide what the best course of action is.

 When he was born, we were not sure if he would survive but our vet was fantastic.
 He gave us all the relevant information and help twenty four seven and we were able to watch this pup thrive.
 Rather than rehome him, we kept him and he has become a loving and firm member of the family.

 Technology Is Evolving!

 With the evolution of technology, health testing has become more available for dogs.
-Breeds have lists of the health tests which are recommended for them.
+Breeds have lists of the health tests that are recommended for them.

-Unfortunately, not all health tests will prevent a puppy being born with a disability.
+Unfortunately, not all health tests will prevent a puppy from being born with a disability.

 Technology and inventions have also evolved for disability aids for dogs; there are so many products available as well as websites dedicated to these products, including but non-exclusive to handicappedpets.com and dogmobility.com.
 Other websites provide information and support for owners of disabled dogs.

 There are so many support networks for those who have disabled dogs where you can get information on helping your dogs.

 If faced with the prospect of a disabled puppy, the best advice is to speak to your vet and decide whether or not the pup will have a decent quality of life.
 You could also speak to other breeders for help as they may have been through a similar issue.
 Building a network of professionals for such an occasion is a good idea and will help you with other problems you may come across in the future.